Rohde-Schwarz/TrustedGRUB2/README.md

 | rest of TrustedGRUB2 kernel (core.img)	   | start of TrustedGRUB2 kernel	|
 | Grub modules + OS (kernel and so on) 		   | TrustedGRUB2 kernel			|

-This chain of trust can be extended by using the newly added "measure" command to measure the integrity of arbitrary files.
+This chain of trust can be extended by using the newly added `measure` command to measure the integrity of arbitrary files.

 ### 2.2 Measurement of GRUB2 kernel